ErikNguyen20/AuroraGlazedAI/README.md

 # 🌃 AuroraGlazed AI 🤖

 Welcome AuroraGlazed, a chatbot designed to run on the Discord social media platform.
 It leverages Large Language Model (LLM) technology to provide contextual and intelligent responses to users' messages.
-It also allows you to customize the its behavior by assigning specific roles to control its responses.
+It also allows you to customize its behavior by assigning specific roles to control its responses.
 However you want the chatbot to act or behave is entirely up to you.

 *This bot was made as a personal project of mine.*